Skip to main content

 In states where anthraquinone is not registered, growers have used two methods to reduce seedling pulling by crows and ravens.
 One method is to set up tomato stakes in a zig-zag pattern, on a recently planted sweet corn field.
 Attach fishing line to the stakes.
 This seems to deter crows from landing.
 When the seedlings are large enough that the birds can’t pull them out, you can reel up the fishing line, retrieve the stakes and put them in your next planting.
 Another alternative is to plant sweet corn into a (low) standing stubble.
 It can make the young plants harder for the crows to spot.

 Scare devices can be relatively effective, especially on flocking species.
 All birds become habituated to scary noises, especially if they are used alone and constantly.
 Therefore, incorporating variability (in sound, location, etc) is important to being successful with scare devices.
 Bird Damage Prevention For Northern New England Fruit Growers covers most scare devices.
 Two relatively new ones not covered in that publication are Air Crow and laser lights.
 Air crow is a colored nylon tube/scarecrow attached to a blower.
 When in use, it moves constantly and can be quickly turned off when not in use.
 Set it in a location that makes it visible.
 For tall crops, that might be on a bin or stand.
 As with other scare devices, it is most effective when combined with other methods.
-A Canadian company called Carpe Diem has been selling a system of laser lights mounted on a firm mast.
-Some New England vegetable growers have been very happy with the results scaring various birds, despite the high cost ($2500 or more).
+Laser bird deterrents mounted on a firm mast are available.
+Coverage area depends on product, site, light, and weather conditions.
+Some New England vegetable growers have been very happy with the results scaring various birds, despite the high cost.

 Silhouettes of coyotes or other predators don’t work very well to scare birds (or other vertebrate pests of vegetables).
 Effigies are slightly more effective, especially those that employ movement.
 They are still more effective if you regularly move them to different spots.
 If you combine them with auditory scare devices, the effectiveness usually goes up.